Chesterkxng/alx-system_engineering-devops/0x01-shell_permissions/README.md

 3-new-owner
 : a script that changes the owner of a file
 4-empty
 : a script that creates an empty file
+5-execute
+: a script that add execute permi to the owner of a file